erikgeiser/govenom/README.md

 - **Net (`dial`):** Send the debug log via a TCP or UDP connection that's different from the original connect back connection.

-## Tools

-`govenom` also provides some tools to work with the payloads:

-- **dnslogger:** The `dnslogger` tool decodes and recombines messages that were exfiltrated via DNS.

-- **pusher:** The `pusher` tool can serve and deliver `meterpreter` shellcode generated using `msfvenom` to the `govenom` stager payload.

-- **gateway:** the gateway for the `socks` payload.
-It waits for the payload to connect back and starts a lister which forwards connection to the payload's `socks5` server and thus acts as a gateway into the target's network.

 ## Building